sio/LibPQ/README.md

-# LibPQ - a collection of reusable modules for Power Query M Language
+# LibPQ - detach your M code from workbooks and reuse it!

 This project offers a collection of functions and useful queries for Power Query Formula Language (also known as M language) and a loader to import source